Supreet Deshpande | Tabla Solo

 Starting at the age of seven, Milind Kulkarni learned fast under the tutelage of successive gurus - Vasantrao Gurav, Anna Diwan, and Pramod Marathe.
 He still studies under Marathe with occasional instructions on melodic accompaniment from Pandit Ulhas Kashalkar and Pandit Suresh Talwalkar.

-Up Next in Filmed on location
+Up Next in Sounds of India

 -